dssimmons-codes/AMDAT/Manual/neighborlist.md

 <h2>Analyzing neighborlists</h2>

 In general, the target neighborlist for analysis is provided as an argument within the analysis command line as specified in each analysis command page.
+In some cases a trajectory list for downselection of particles to be included may be input as an additional target line or in the command line.
+See the page for each analysis tool for details.

 **Commands that analyze neighborlists**